FOREX-China sell-off sends yen, Swiss franc soaring

 "Volumes are still not that high but it has been a very interesting start this morning.
 The weakening of the yuan is getting a lot of attention."

+The Swiss franc and yen both rose around 1 percent against the dollar, to 118.995 yen and 0.9941 francs, respectively.

-The world's biggest trading bank, Citi, recommended buying the yen overnight with a two-week perspective before swiftly recommending clients close out the same trade thanks to the scale of the move against the dollar.
+The world's biggest trading bank Citi recommended selling the yen overnight with a two-week perspective before swiftly recommending clients take profit thanks to the scale of the move against the dollar.
 The bank remained broadly downbeat on the dollar's prospects ahead of ISM sentiment data later in the day.

 "While we doubt that a lasting shift in trend towards weaker data will be seen, there are some immediate risks," strategist Josh O'Byrne said in a morning note to clients.